Franklin, Tennessee: 19th century

 On August 15, 1868, in Franklin, Samuel Bierfield became the first Jewish man to be lynched in the United States.
-He was fatally shot by a large group of masked men believed to be KKK members.
+He was fatally shot by a large group of masked men believed to be Ku Klux Klan (KKK) members.
 They attacked him for treating Blacks equally to Whites in his store.
-Bowman, a Black man who worked for Bierfield and was with him at his store, was wounded in the attack and soon died.
+Bowman, a Black man who worked for Bierfield and was with him at his store, was fatally wounded in the attack and soon died.

-After the Reconstruction era, violence continued against African Americans, rising toward the turn of the century.
-Five African Americans were lynched in Williamson County from 1877 to 1950, most during the decades around the turn of the century, a time of high social tensions and legal racial oppression in the South.
-These murders took place in Franklin, when men were taken from the courthouse or county jail before trial.
-Among them was Amos Miller, a 23-year-old Black man who was forcibly taken from the courtroom by a White mob during his 1888 trial in a sexual assault case, and hanged from the railings of the balcony of the county courthouse.
+After the Reconstruction era, white violence continued against African Americans, as the minority struggled to retain dominance.
+Violence increased toward the turn of the century, and whites used intimidation and attacks to keep Blacks away from voting.

+Five African Americans were lynched in Williamson County from 1877 to 1950, most during the decades around the turn of the century.
+It was a time of high social tensions and legal racial oppression in the South.
+These murders took place in Franklin, when men were taken from the courthouse or county jail by mobs before trial.

+Among them was Amos Miller, a 23-year-old Black man who was forcibly taken from the courtroom by a White mob during his 1888 trial in a sexual assault case.
+He was hanged from the railings of the balcony of the county courthouse.
 The alleged victim was a 50-year-old woman.
-On April 30, 1891, Jim Taylor, another African American man, was lynched on Murfreesboro Road in Franklin by another mob, accused of killing a White man.
+On April 30, 1891, Jim Taylor, another African-American man, was lynched on Murfreesboro Road in Franklin by another mob, accused of killing a White man.

 A memorial to Confederate soldiers was erected in 1899 by fourteen women of the United Daughters of the Confederacy to honor Confederate soldiers, including the 6,125 casualties of the Battle of Franklin.
 A news report described how as the last piece of the statue was being raised, a buggy ran into a rope, causing the statue to swing into the shaft, breaking out a piece from the hat of the figure.
-This event has given rise to the monument's nickname by many of "Chip."
+This event resulted in many nicknaming the monument as "Chip".